cado-security/product-help/docs/cado/discovery-import/investigations.md

 sidebar_position: 13
 ---

-# How to manage investigations
+# How to Manage Investigations

-Cado groups evidence items into investigations, these were formerly called projects.
+Cado organizes evidence items into groups called **Investigations**, which were previously referred to as projects.

-## Creating a Investigation
+## Creating an Investigation

-To create a new Investigation:
+To create a new investigation:

-- Click **Investigations**
+1. Click **Investigations** in the main menu.
-- Click **Create Investigation**
+2. Click **Create Investigation**.
-- Give the Investigation a unique name
+3. Enter a unique name for the investigation.
-- Optionally, grant users access to the investigation and give it a description
+4. Optionally, grant access to other users and provide a description.
-- Click **Create**
+5. Click **Create** to finalize.

-## Deleting a Investigation
+## Deleting an Investigation

-You may want to delete old investigations to free up disk space.
-To delete a Investigation:
+If you want to delete old investigations to free up disk space, follow these steps:

-- Click **Investigations** and select ⋮ on the investigation you would like to delete
+1. Click **Investigations** and select the ⋮ menu next to the investigation you want to delete.
-- Click **Investigation Settings**
+2. Click **Investigation Settings**.
-- Browse to the bottom of the page to **Delete** and enter **permanently delete** in the text box
+3. Scroll to the bottom of the page to the **Delete** section.
+4. Enter **permanently delete** in the text box.
-- Click **Delete Investigation**
+5. Click **Delete Investigation**.

 :::info
-You can view free disk space by clicking on the **Platform** menu button.
+You can check available disk space by clicking the **Platform** menu button.
 :::

-## Updating a Investigation
+## Updating an Investigation

-You can update a Investigation name and the description.
-To update a Investigation:
+You can modify an investigation's name and description:

-- Click **Investigations** and select the investigation you would like to update
+1. Click **Investigations** and select the investigation you want to update.
-- Select ⋮ on the investigation, then click **Investigation Settings**
+2. Click the ⋮ menu next to the investigation and select **Investigation Settings**.
-- Make your updates and click **Save Changes**
+3. Make your changes and click **Save Changes**.

 ## Investigation Processing

-The **Processing** page gives you a high level summary of the processing status of evidence items.
-Evidence items go through a number of different stages of analysis before they are complete.
-Some data, such as file listings, will be available before the processing is complete.
+The **Processing** page provides a high-level overview of the processing status of evidence items.
+Evidence goes through several stages of analysis, and some data, such as file listings, may be available before the full processing is complete.

-To view the Investigation Processing:
+To view the processing status of an investigation:

-- Click **Investigations** and select the investigation you would like to view
+1. Click **Investigations** and select the investigation you want to review.
-- Navigate to the **Automated Investigation** or **Evidence** tab and select ⋮ on the investigation
+2. Navigate to the **Automated Investigation** or **Evidence** tab and click the ⋮ menu.
-- Click **View Processing Pipeline**
+3. Select **View Processing Pipeline**.

 ![Processing](/img/processing.png)

-Individual evidence items can be expanded to view their processing status.
+You can expand individual evidence items to see their detailed processing status.